rahildoshi97/materforge/paper/paper.md

   MaterForge automatically determines the correct processing order, resolves mathematical dependencies, and detects circular references.

-- **Configurable Boundary Behavior**: Users can define how properties behave outside their specified ranges, choosing between constant-value or extrapolation to best match the physical behavior of the material.

 - **Regression and Data Reduction**: The library performs piecewise regression for large datasets, simplifying complex property curves into efficient mathematical representations with configurable polynomial degrees and segments, reducing computational overhead while maintaining accuracy.